-There are several variations of the laparoscopic fundoplication depending on how far around the oesophagus the stomach is wrapped and in which direction it is wrapped.
-The most common are the Nissen (360 degree posterior), Lind (300 degree posterior) and Toupet (270 degree posterior).
+There are several variations of the fundoplication depending on how far around the oesophagus the stomach is wrapped and in which direction it is wrapped.
+The most common types of fundoplication are the Nissen (360 degree posterior), Lind (300 degree posterior) and Toupet (270 degree posterior).
 Your surgeon will explain the best option for you together with the pros and cons for each.

-The fundoplication is an excellent procedure and you can expect very good outcomes when you have your sugery in a high volume centre with an experienced fundoplication surgeon.
+The fundoplication is an excellent procedure for combatting the symptoms of acid reflux, and you can expect very good outcomes when you have your sugery in a high volume centre with an experienced fundoplication surgeon.
 This is a procedure where judgement is required by the surgeon on how tight the wrap should be so outcomes can vary significantly.
-At The Reflux centre we only work with fundoplication surgeons who perform the procedure both privately and in the NHS.
+At The Reflux Centre we only work with fundoplication surgeons who perform the procedure both privately and in the NHS.